 For the Operations Handbook, an overview of responsibilities of each officer and committee chair, click here.
 Please note it is 75 pages long.

 The RJC Cares Committee offers support to any member of our community.
 There may be a time when a member needs a friendly visitor (as we are allowed) or emotional support.
-If you, or someone you know, would welcome some help during a time of need, please call Marilyn Tublin or Arlene Bennof.
-If you would like to volunteer, they would love to hear from you.
+If you, or someone you know, would welcome some help during a time of need, please call Elaine Ross.
+If you would like to volunteer, she would love to hear from you.

-- Bikur Cholim needs funds to continue providing their services to the Jewish community.
-Leah Snyder, Services Coordinator, is the daughter-in-law of RJC members, Jerry and Rose Snyder.
+To inquire or to make a donation, contact Leah Snyder, Services Coordinator, and the daughter-in-law of RJC members, Jerry (z”l) and Rose (Ronni) Snyder.
 Leah can be reached at (202) 331- 4481 Monday – Wednesday from 9 – 5 or register at http://www.bikurcholimgw.org/services

-Being Prepared for the Journey’s End: New and Updated in 2022
+Being Prepared for the Journey’s End (2022 edition)

 While none of us like to think about death – for ourselves or a loved one – we all know it is inevitable.
 To assist you with the many considerations in planning a Jewish funeral, and with gathering important information you should have on hand for your family, the Riderwood Jewish Community has just completed a report specifically written for Jewish residents of Riderwood.
 You may obtain a copy of this 14-page paper from Reverend James Bell in the Pastoral Ministries Office.
 Or, you may choose to print it yourself by clicking here.